haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 cabal.

 I traced out the automaton graph to see where comments can occur, and added them to the field parser.
+The lexer state diagram svg is generated with graphviz, the source code is available [here](./lexer_states.dot).
 ![Lexer States](./lexer_states.svg)

 The start state is used to handle BOM only once and for the purpose of comment parser we can ignore